-**The painting featured at the top of this post was created by Shira Sela.
+**The photo featured at the top of this post was taken by CAPow Art & Design.

 As if you didn’t have enough decisions to make whilst planning your wedding you will have to think about what to wear on your head.
 For the groom this is fairly simple as most choose to avoid a hat unless you are having a grand affair and a top hat is required.
 Yet for the bride the decision about headwear is complicated and it is better not to choose a tiara before you have chosen your dress.
 However if you have chosen a vintage inspired gown then this headband from Chez Bec would be the perfect accessory.